Did you know you can claim tax depreciation on any property you operate as an Airbnb?

 The story: When one of our senior tax depreciation specialists was looking for some Airbnb accommodation for his sister and her husband in Sydney recently, he stumbled across this trendy apartment in Potts Point.
 Out of interest, Alex calculated the depreciation deductions its owner could be claiming.

-The savings: Based on the recent renovation the apartment had undergone and the value of the furniture, the estimate of annual tax depreciation entitlements that could be claimed on this Airbnb was $13,866, which breaks down to $265.86 a week and $37.98 a day.
+The savings: Based on the recent renovation the apartment had undergone and the value of the brand-new furniture, the estimate of annual tax depreciation entitlements that could be claimed on this Airbnb was $13,866, which breaks down to $265.86 a week and $37.98 a day.

 The lesson: It’s really important to have an accurate, professionally completed tax depreciation schedule done for your Airbnb property.
 Using a professional who will claim everything you are entitled to is vital. $13,866 is a lot of money in anyone’s books and including this in their tax return will save the owner of this apartment a fair chunk of tax.